 After Step 1.
 All applications are processed through the initial evaluation, which consists of assessment of the research project and the applicant’s research experience.
 Candidates are assessed on a 10-point scale by all members of the Admissions Committee.
 Applicants who gain the average initial evaluation score of 6 points and above are eligible to proceed to motivational interviews.

 Step 2.
 The Admissions Committee holds motivational interviews with applicants and the defence of the research project.
-Interviews are held on 30th June, 10.00 a.m., at the Faculty of Communication, Saulėtekio av.
-9, 1st building, Room 205 or remotely via Microsoft Teams app.
+Interviews are held on 28th June 2022, on 10 a.m.
+(Lithuanian time), remotely via Microsoft Teams app.

 Applicants’ final competition score is calculated as follows: